kubeslice/worker-operator/README.md

 ### Run the Local Image on a Kind Cluster

-1. You can load the worker operator on your kind cluster using the following command:
+1. You can load the Worker Operator on your kind cluster using the following command:

    ```console
    kind load docker-image <my-custom-image>:<unique-tag> --name <cluster-name>